WHAT: Tropical Rainforest Grand Reopening

 WHEN: Permanent display

 Why You Should Go:

 It’s certainly felt tropical in Pittsburgh with the record rainfall, but now you can experience the sights and sounds of environs much closer to the equator at the National Aviary.
-At noon on Friday following a ribbon-cutting, your family can be among the first to see the newly renovated Tropical Rainforest.

 Underneath a 19,600-square-foot, avian-friendly glass dome, you’ll encounter a 15-foot waterfall, 400 plants and 80-plus birds playing and bathing.
 Don’t miss the extinct-in-the wild Guam Rails, endangered Palm Cockatoos, Southern Bald Ibis, Laughing Thrushes and many more.

 As part of a $1.2 million project, the lush habitat boasts tropical cacao and coffee trees, custom-made perches, conservation features and energy-saving improvements.